percona/psmdb-docs/source/toku-backup.rst

 Percona |TokuBackup| is an open-source hot backup utility for |MongoDB| servers running the |PerconaFT| storage engine (including |Percona Server for MongoDB|).
 It creates a physical data backup on a running server without performance degradation or capacity planning, and provides a more recent backup than a snapshot at the file system level.

-.. attention:: TokuBackup is an experimental feature, not available in the current release.
+.. note:: TokuBackup is an experimental feature, not available in the current release.
 However, you can test it if you install |Percona Server for MongoDB| from Percona's experimental repository. **Continue only if you understand the risks of running unstable software.**

    For Debian-based distributions, :ref:`edit the apt repository definition file <apt-testing-repo>`.